Last updated on August 21, 2020

 On January 25, 2017, President Trump passed Executive Order 13767.
 “The order directs a wall, colloquially called the Trump wall, to be built along with the Mexico–United States border.”

-First, illegal immigration is a rising issue that needs be addressed by both the Senate and the House.
-Outspoken Oppa wrote an article on illegal immigration the link is: https://outspokenoppa.com/home/illegal-immigration/
+First, illegal immigration is a rising issue that needs to be addressed by both the Senate and the House.
+Ethan Kim wrote an article on illegal immigration in the past.

 Neither side is financially valid to make the wall a reality.
 The consideration of the cost of the wall is the key factor when deciding whether to follow through or not.

 However, if we blind ourselves to the reality that it would be financially impossible to create this, we become ignorant.

 I personally support the idea of tightening security around the border to keep America safe but investing billions of dollars to do so will damage the economy.
 The money that will be put to build a fictional wall can be beneficial to issues prevalent within our country.

 Let’s face it, illegal immigration is a problem.
 Barack Obama said it was as an Illinois senator, Nancy Pelosi said so as the Speaker of the House, and even the Clintons said it was on their own platform.
 Illegal immigration is rising every single day, and we must solve it, but building a wall is not the answer.